 - Stargazing at night near the Tower Bridge when the lights turn on

-- Take a tour of the historic underground California town at the Sacramento History Museum
+- Join a tour of the underground town at the Sacramento History Museum

-4. Davis – best place to stay in Sacramento for families
+4. Davis – best place to stay near Sacramento for families

-Located on the west side of the city, 20 miles (30 km) away from Downtown Sacramento, and 20 miles (30 km) away from the Sacramento International Airport, Davis is a tranquil town.
-It’s perfect for those of you who are looking for accommodation far from the hustle and bustle of the city center.
+Located 20 miles (30 km) away from Downtown Sacramento, this tranquil town is perfect for those who are looking for accommodation far from the hustle and bustle of the city center.

 Davis has some of the best hotels in Sacramento with family rooms and a central location so let’s find the best ones.

 Guests will love the outdoor pool of this luxurious hotel located near California University!
 You can swim with the kids all day long and maybe hit the fitness center later if you’re in the mood.
 The accommodation offers spacious suites, free wifi, and parking spots.

 Enjoy your stay in Sacramento in this modern hotel that offers breakfast and has an outdoor pool